7 Best Hootsuite Alternatives — Tested & Compared (2026)

 Before we get into the alternatives, it helps to understand what's actually broken.
 We surveyed our users who switched from Hootsuite, and the same complaints came up over and over.

 The pricing jump is brutal.
-Hootsuite's Standard plan costs $99/month and only includes 1 user and 10 social accounts.
-Their Advanced plan jumps to $249/month.
-For a small team managing a handful of accounts, that's hard to justify when competitors offer similar features starting at $19–29/month.
+As of May 2026, Hootsuite's Standard plan costs $99/user/month on annual billing — or $149/user/month if you don't want to commit to a year — and only includes 1 user and 10 social accounts.
+The Advanced plan jumps to $249/user/month annual ($399 monthly).
+For a small team managing a handful of accounts, that's hard to justify when competitors offer similar features starting at $19–29/month with no long-term commitment.
+(If you're specifically weighing the Hootsuite vs Buffer trade-off before deciding to switch, our Buffer vs Hootsuite comparison breaks down both pricing models head-to-head.)

 The free plan is gone.
 Before March 2023, Hootsuite had a free tier that let you manage 2 social accounts with basic scheduling.
 That brought millions of users into the ecosystem.
 Now there's no way to try it without committing to a paid plan or a limited trial.